deepsquare-io/ClusterFactory/web/docs/getting-started/05-argo-apps-deployment.md

 **DON'T APPLY IT**.
 First, we will encrypt it.

-Just run the `kubeseal-every-local-files.sh`, this script will generate a `grafana-admin-sealed-secret.yaml`.
+Just run the `cfctl kubeseal`, this will generate a `grafana-admin-sealed-secret.yaml`.
 This file can be put inside the git repository.

 Apply this file: